 Note that your existing Bitbucket Server license and maintenance won't transfer to Bitbucket Cloud.
 These are two separate licenses and are paid for separately.

-Try out Bitbucket Cloud: Sign up for a free Bitbucket Cloud trial to give Bitbucket Cloud a spin.
+Sign up for a free Bitbucket Cloud trial to give Bitbucket Cloud a spin.
 Keep in mind as you try it out that the design and user interface and administration experience can vary across Bitbucket Server and Bitbucket Cloud, and you can't switch between the two.
-We recommend trying cloud before migrating to get comfortable with the differences and identify any communications or training needed to help onboard your users.
+We recommend trying Cloud before migrating to get comfortable with the differences and identify any communications or training needed to help onboard your users.